 Each elector at the caucus is entitled to vote for as many candidates as there are seats to be filled at the election.
 For example, if 2 Town Board Supervisors are to be elected, each elector can vote for 2 candidates.

 The date for the Caucus is set at the December Town Board Meeting in even number years.
 The Caucus is held in January of odd-numbered years between the first Tuesday and the last Tuesday of January.
-The date of the Caucus is posted in three public places, posted on the Town Website, and published in the Marshfield News Herald.
+The date of the Caucus is posted on the Outdoor Bulletin Board in front of the Town Hall and on the Town Website. townofsherry.com.

 Contact Sandy Lobner, Town Clerk through this website "Contact Us" tab on the horizontal toolbar, through e-mail at email@example.com or (715) 305-6448 .